Join our Yorkshire Three Peaks challenge and beat dementia, one step at a time.

 At a glance

-- Registration Fee £25 Yorkshire Three Peaks, £20 Yorkshire One Peak
+Registration fee: £25 for the Yorkshire Three Peaks, £20 for the Yorkshire One Peak

-Horton in Ribblesdale is the base for our event hub, where you start and finish the trek.
-The route takes you up and down the mountains of Pen-y-Ghent, Whernside and Ingleborough.
-Highlights along the way include the Grade II listed Ribbehead Viaduct (built in the 1870s), the village of Chapel-le-Dale and views of Morecambe Bay
+You'll start and finish the trek at Horton in Ribblesdale.
+The route takes you up and down the mountains of Pen-y-Ghent, Whernside and Inglesborough.
+Hightlights along the way include the Grade II listed Ribblehead Viaduct (built in the 1870s), the village of Chapel-le-Dale and views of Morecambe Bay.

 How fit do I need to be?

-The route is designed to be challenging for those of good health and fitness and is achievable for most people provided you train well in advance.
-Once registered, we will email a training guide to help you prepare in advance.
-It is really important that you dedicate time getting used to trekking long distances in the appropriate kit in the lead up to the day.
+The route is designed to be challenging but is achievable for most people provided you train well in advance.
+When you sign up we’ll email you a training guide to help you prepare.

 The minimum age limit for the Trek26 series is 14.
 All participants must be at least 14 on event day.